This post contains affiliate links. If you buy through these links, I may earn a small commission.

 It might come as a surprise how sweet and nutty freshly roasted garlic can taste compared to the mass-manufactured and pre-prepared garlic seasonings.

 Roasted garlic complements most recipes or can be sautéed with onions, butter and a little brown sugar for a succulent side dish.
+Grate or chop into pasta, mix it in to your mashed potatoes for a super flavorful side dish, make a flavorful salad dressing, add to sauces or your favorite hummus, or use it to make homemade garlic bread!

-In fact, garlic that is roasted doesn’t leave the bad breath scent for which garlic sometimes gets a bad rap, and there are many researched health benefits to consuming raw or roasted fresh garlic.
+In fact, garlic that is roasted doesn’t leave the bad breath scent for which garlic sometimes gets a bad rap, and there are many researched health benefits to consuming raw garlic or roasted fresh garlic.

-- Place the foil on a baking sheet in the center of the oven and bake at 350-375 degrees for 40 minutes, until the tops of the garlic are lightly browned but not burnt.
+- Place the foil on a baking sheet in the center of the hot oven and bake at 350-375 degrees for 40 minutes, until the tops of the garlic are lightly browned but not burnt.

 Roasting Garlic Cloves on the Stove